 There's an old joke about the easiest way to make a small fortune.
-Start with a large one, and lose some of it.
+Start with a large one, and lose most of it.
 Likewise there's two common ways to get an energy-efficient and comfortable house.
 Gut and refurbish an existing one.
 Or knock it down and rebuild from scratch.

 In both cases airtightness is a key ingredient of efficiency.
 But how you go about achieving it is rather different in each case...